 - Buy a car in a low insurance group - As shown above, cars that are in lower insurance groups are cheaper to insure

-- Pay your premium annually - Paying your car insurance premium annually can save you money as some insurers will apply an additional credit charge for paying your premium monthly
+- Pay your premium annually - Paying your car insurance premium annually can save you money as some insurers will apply an additional credit charge for paying your premium monthly, Damien explains more about paying insurance annually in his video “Why is car insurance more expensive when you pay monthly?”

 - Increase the policy excess - Increasing your policy excess can reduce your premium as you are agreeing to contribute more towards the cost of a claim